The fountains mingle with the river

 I’m doing some programming work for Professor Bindel in the CS department, and it’s pretty novel stuff to me.
 I figured if I write out what I know about the original method which he is trying to improve on, it’ll help me with the overall picture.
 Here it is:

-The entire premise of GMRES (generalized minimal residual method) is to solve the system of equations like Ax = b where A is a matrices and x, b are vectors with appropriate dimensions.
+The entire premise of GMRES (generalized minimal residual method) is to solve the system of equations like where is a matrices and are vectors with appropriate dimensions.
 First though, we need some additional machinery before we can cover the main method (don’t worry, the machinery does most of the work).

 Overview